OpenDSA/OpenDSA/RST/en/Glossary.rst

       Abbreviation for :term:`abstract data type`.

    abstract data type
+   abstract data types
-      Abreviated ADT.
-The realization of a data type as a software component.
+      Abreviated :term:`ADT`.
+The realization of a :term:`data type` as a software component.

    activation record
       The entity that is stored on the :term:`runtime stack` during